 While the thyroid impacts sex hormone production, it can affect energy levels, mood changes, and even ejaculatory function, which can all change how you feel about having sex.
 If you have thyroid problems, you probably already know and have discussed it with your doctor.

-As you age, your risk of developing prostate problems increases at a quick rate.
+As you age, your risk of developing prostate problems increases.
 Benign prostatic hyperplasia (BPH) is the enlargement of the prostate and men as early as 30 years old can begin to experience a growth in their prostate.
 By the age of 80, over 80% of men will experience some health issue involving their prostate gland.9

 An enlarged prostate can make quite an impact on your sexual function.
 Delayed ejaculation, discomfort, the constant feeling of needing to urinate — these symptoms won’t get you in a sexy mood.
 If you think your prostate might be the cause of your diminished libido, consult with your doctor about what you can do.
 And if you want to learn more about prostate health, take a look at How To Protect Your Prostate — The Best Diet, Lifestyle, And Natural Supplements For Prostate Health!